 Every time you visit a doctor, an electronic insurance claim record is created to help your provider request payment from your insurance.

-These records contain a lot of useful information, including facts on the doctor, treatment, and costs.
+These records contain a lot of useful information, including facts on the doctor, facility, treatment, and costs.
 Billions of records like these are created annually as hundreds of millions of people get care.

 From facts to decisions

 For years, various companies have used this kind of data to improve their marketing efforts or research the effectiveness of their services, but not to help you make informed decisions about your healthcare.
 We’re here to change that.